Mac OS X File Encryption

 Note: Choose a password that you will remember!
 If you lose the password, you will not be able to access your encrypted files and CIS won't be able to recover them.
 Here are some guidelines for creating strong passwords.
 Also, to make your encrypted disk image is truly secure...DO NOT ADD YOUR PASSWORD TO THE KEYCHAIN.
 Ensure that the check-box labeled Remember password (add to Keychain) is UNCHECKED.
-Otherwise, MacOS will supply your password to anyone trying to access your encrypted archive.
+Otherwise, MacOS will not require the password for anyone trying to access the encrypted archive from your account.

 Add Files to Your Encrypted Disk Image.

 If you saved the disk image to your desktop, you should see two new icons there.